-The Company has substantial operations outside the U.S. In the year ended December 31, 2016, the Company's sales outside of the U.S. constituted approximately 39 percent of the Company's net sales.
+The Company has substantial operations outside the U.S. In the year ended December 31, 2017, the Company's sales outside of the U.S. constituted approximately 42 percent of the Company's net sales.
 In addition to the risks described in this Annual Report on Form 10-K that are common to both the Company's U.S. and non-U.S. operations, the Company faces, and will continue to face, risks related to the Company's foreign operations such as:

-- variability of intellectual property laws outside the U.S. may impact enforceability and consistency of protection of intellectual property assets; - high levels of inflation; - fluctuations in foreign currency exchange rates may affect product demand and may adversely affect the profitability in U.S. Dollars of products and services the Company provides in international markets where payment for the Company's products and services is made in the local currency; - political, economic, financial and market conditions may be unstable; - changes in labor conditions and difficulties in staffing and managing international operations; - differing economic cycles and adverse economic conditions; - trade and currency restrictions, including tariffs and currency exchange controls imposed by foreign countries; - changes in foreign laws and tax rates or U.S. laws and tax rates with respect to foreign income may unexpectedly increase the rate at which the Company's income is taxed, impose new and additional taxes on remittances, repatriation or other payments by subsidiaries, or cause the loss of previously recorded tax benefits; - greater difficulty enforcing contracts and collecting accounts receivable; - enforceability and compliance with U.S. and foreign laws affecting operations outside of the U.S., including the Foreign Corrupt Practices Act (and foreign equivalents), export controls and regulations administered by the Office of Foreign Assets Control.
+- · variability of intellectual property laws outside the U.S. may impact enforceability and consistency of protection of intellectual property assets; - high levels of inflation: - fluctuations in foreign currency exchange rates may affect product demand and may adversely affect the profitability in U.S. Dollars of products and services the Company provides in international markets where payment for the Company's products and services is made in the local currency: - political, economic, financial and market conditions may be unstable; - changes in labor conditions and difficulties in staffing and managing international operations; - differing economic cycles and adverse economic conditions; - trade and currency restrictions, including tariffs and currency exchange controls imposed by foreign countries; - changes in foreign laws and tax rates or U.S. laws and tax rates (including as a result of the implementation of recent U.S. federal income tax reform) with respect to foreign income may unexpectedly increase the rate at which the Company's income is taxed, impose new and additional taxes on remittances, repatriation or other payments by subsidiaries, or cause the loss of previously recorded tax benefits; - greater difficulty enforcing contracts and collecting accounts receivable; - enforceability and compliance with U.S. and foreign laws affecting operations outside of the U.S., including the Foreign Corrupt Practices Act (and foreign equivalents), export controls and regulations administered by the Office of Foreign Assets Control. - evolving laws and regulations over chemicals and chemical production and transportation (including, but not limited to, the June 2016 amendments to the U.S. Toxic Substances Control Act, the EU REACH regulation and changing laws related to operating permits and licenses) that could result in material costs relating to regulatory compliance, liabilities, litigation proceedings, or other impacts, such as restrictions or prohibitions on our products.